Isaiah-Ferguson/TradesWomanBE/README.md

 -Asynchronous Programming: Using Task<IActionResult> and async/await is best practice for handling potentially long-running tasks in web APIs.

 -Consistent Response Handling: Returning IActionResult allows for clear and appropriate HTTP responses, improving client-side error handling and user experience.

+### SMTP (Simple Mail Transfer Protocol)

+- SMTP is a standard protocol used to send and route emails across networks.
+It acts as a communication channel between the email client and the mail server to deliver emails to the recipient's mail server.

+### How SMTP Was Implemented:

+1. Mail Server Configuration: Configured the application to use an SMTP server, specifying the server address, port, and authentication credentials.

+2. Sending Email: The application uses the SmtpClient class from the .NET System.Net.Mail namespace to connect to the SMTP server and send emails.
+The email message is created using MailMessage, with fields like the recipient, subject, and body being populated.

+3. Security: To authenticate with the SMTP server, credentials are provided (username and password).
+However, since Google requires 2-step verification, an app-specific password was generated for secure access.